 EA Sports have recently branched out to making physical games to further promote their digital division.
 This is because there are tons of kids that will love having a cool EA product in their room that they can compete on.
 The EA Sports 8-in-1 Indoor Basketball Arcade Game is exactly that and in this review I will show you which it is a great bang for the buck, go through some of its main features, and show you where it can potentially disappoint you.

-My Verdict: If your kids are big fans of any of the EA sports games, then getting this basketball arcade will have a pretty cheerful response to it.
+My Verdict: If your kids are big fans of any of the EA sports games, then getting this basketball arcade game will get a very cheerful response.
 Moreover, it is one of the cheapest I’ve reviewed and also comes with a surprising amount of good features.
 Money aside, the EA Sports basketball game is selling so well because it has everything that your kids will need at a fraction of the cost of other similar models.
 The few downsides are the fact it takes a while to assemble it and that it doesn’t feel as sturdy as some of the more expensive models out there.
 Still, if you are on a tight budget but want your kids to have something cool for their room, this should be on your shortlist.